ranveer5289/sfcc_cli_debugger/README.md

 .bi | Add a breakpoint interactively
-.ct | Check at which location debugger is currently halted .sbr | Add a breakpoint at specified lineNumber & resume the debugger to newly added breakpoint .gb | Get all breakpoints
+.ct | Check at which location debugger is currently halted .sbr | Add a breakpoint at specified lineNumber & resume the debugger to newly added breakpoint .tbr | Add a breakpoint temporarily at specified lineNumber & resume the debugger to newly added breakpoint .gb | Get all breakpoints
 .rb | Remove all breakpoints or a specific breakpoint .v | Get all variables in scope of the current script